awinogradov/sharps/README.md

 .line_col = .columns
 ```

-Grid available for Roole and Sass(scss) preprocessors.
+Grid available for Stylus only.

 ### Dependencies